scottaohara/accessibility_interview_questions/README.md

 - Describe an instance where an automated test would not flag a blatant accessibility error?
 - When should you use or recommend <abbr>ARIA</abbr> roles or attributes to solve an accessibility issue?
 - Describe your process for figuring out if an accessibility bug is due to a developer, browser, or assistive technology error?
-- What is the difference between `legend` and `label` elements?
+- What is the difference between `legend`, `caption` and `label` elements?
+     + What are their similarities?
-- Describe the purpose of heading and header elements, and how they are useful in websites and web applications.
+- Describe the purpose of heading and header elements, and how they are useful in websites and applications.
-- Describe your thoughts on how a single page web app should handle focus when changing routes.
+- Describe how you'd handle a single page web app should and managing focus when changing routes.
 - Name an ARIA attribute that requires either a child/parent relationship or a pairing role.
 - What is your understanding of "accessible name computation" and how it affects modifying the way screen readers announce certain content?
 - What are some issues with modifying normal scrolling behavior?
 For example: infinite scrolling or scrolljacking.